mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 	* The list of output positions for a segment could be considered redundant, as all position data can be derived from the output bitmap.

 * The header portion of the overall sync process would greatly benefit from a PIBD-based approach (headers are also stored internally within an MMR.)

+* Any hashes not at the root of maximal spent subtrees could be optimized away.

 ## References
 [references]: #references